chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

 threads per locale is too large.
-For example, when running multi-locale programs, the GASNet communication layer typically places an upper bound of 127 or 255 on the number of threads per locale (There are ways to work around this assumption on certain platforms -- please contact us at :disguise:`chapel_info@cray.com` or peruse the GASNet documentation if you need to do so.)
+For example, when running multi-locale programs, the GASNet communication layer typically places an upper bound of 127 or 255 on the number of threads per locale (There are ways to work around this assumption on certain platforms -- please contact us if you need to do so, or peruse the GASNet documentation).

 CHPL_TASKS == fifo
 ------------------